opendilab/DI-engine-docs/source/hands_on/rnd.rst

 -----------

 1. The insight behind exploration approaches is that we first establish a methodology of measuring the **novelty of states**, then we assign a exploration reward in proportional to the novelty of the state.
    If the visited state is more novel, it will matching a bigger intrinsic reward, on the contrary, if the state is more familiar to the agent, it will matching a smaller intrinsic reward.

 2. RND is a **prediction-error-based** exploration approach that can be applied in non-tabular cases.
    The main idea of prediction-error-based approaches is that defining the intrinsic reward as the prediction error for a problem related to the agent’s transitions, such as learning forward dynamics model, learning inverse dynamics model, or even a randomly generated problem, which is the case in RND algorithm.
-   In unfamiliar states it’s hard to predict the output of the fixed randomly initialized neural network, and hence the prediction error is higher, so RND can consider the prediction error as a measure of the novelty of visited states.

 3. RND involves **two neural networks**: a fixed and randomly initialized target network which sets the prediction problem, and a predictor network trained on data collected by the agent.
-The target network takes an observation to an embedding :math:`f: O → R^k` and the predictor neural network :math:`\hat{f}: O → R^k` is trained by gradient descent to minimize the expected MSE :math:`|f (x; θ) − f (x)|` with respect to its parameters :math:`θ_\hat{f}`.

 4. In RND paper, though the underlying base RL algorithm is off-policy PPO, RND intrinsic reward generation model can be combined with different RL algorithms conveniently.

-Key Graphs and Extensions
+Key Equations or Key Graphs
 ---------------------------

 The overall sketch of RND is as follows: